 The unit of measure of a dimension free quantity is denoted by "1".
-The ISO standard does not define any precedence between multiplications and divisions.
-The ISO recommendation is to have at most one division, where the expression to the right of "/" either contains no multiplications or is enclosed within parentheses.
-It is also possible to use negative exponents, for example, "J/(kg.K)" may be written as "J.kg-1.K-1".
+The SI standard does not define any precedence between multiplications and divisions.
+The SI standard does not allow multiple units to the right of the division-symbol (/) since the result is ambigous; either the divisor shall be enclosed in parentheses, or negative exponents used instead of division, for example, "J/(kg.K)" may be written as "J.kg-1.K-1".